front-doorxyz/web-app/README.md

 - Candidate Share -- 25%
 - Front Door Share -- 10%

-The fact that each persona involved gets benefited being involved in this job flow helps a lot.
-Referrer share being the highest encourages people to refer each other for jobs.
+Bounties are fairly distributed to the key stakeholders to incentivise productive behavior and encourage broad adoption.
 [Future Scope] -- We plan to introduce scoring mechanisms to add more transparency.
-Each persona Referrer, Company, Candidate will have a Score.
-This Score can be used to verify the genuineness of the Persona involved and this Score will be on Chain.
+Each persona Referrer, Company, Candidate will have an on Chain Score.
+This Score can be used to verify the authenticity of stakeholders.

 # OH SNAP!

 Bounty distribution happens directly through a cron job using Snaps!
-This is truly important for us as we dont need to be involved in distributing the shares at regular time intervals (probation periods for jobs vary).
+Centralisation risk is eliminated from the distribution of funds at regular time intervals (probation periods for jobs vary).
-To automate this is crucial as it makes the system full proof and trustable.
+Automatic Bounty distribution is crucial as it makes the system foolproof and trustworthy.
 The bounty set by the company cant be changed/edited as it is onChain.
-As transactions are involved and triggered through the metamask wallets itself, we are able to show the user the right transaction insights, confirm the transaction and let it go through.
+Transactions are triggered through the metamask wallets itself, users have the required transaction insights, confirmations and trust in the system.
-With the power of Cron jobs, we are able to trigger this on events, for example after 90 days of the job and the candidate being hired and working properly, the bounty distribution happens.
+With the power of Cron jobs, transactions are triggered on predetermined events, for example 90 days from the candidate start date the final bounty distribution occurs.

 # Linea